zucchi99/Emotion-Recognition-of-fer2013/README.md

 Input file: <code>fer2013.csv</code>
 Output file: <code>fer2013_augmented.csv</code>

-From analysis of the dataset emerges that it is small, only 35887 images, and not uniformly distributed: happiness has 8989 samples meanwhile disgust only 547.\\
+From analysis of the dataset emerges that it is small, only 35887 images, and not uniformly distributed: happiness has 8989 samples meanwhile disgust only 547.<br/>
-The analysis and the augmentation is done in the <code>fer2013_augmenter.ipynb</code> file.\\
+The analysis and the augmentation is done in the <code>fer2013_augmenter.ipynb</code> file.<br/>
 The transformation class is implemented inside the <code>fer2013_augmenter.py</code> and is invoked by the notebook.

-We decided to enlarge the database using some transformations on the images.\\
+We decided to enlarge the database using some transformations on the images.<br/>
-The size of original dataset is almost 290 MB.\\
+The size of original dataset is almost 290 MB.<br/>
-Each transformation increase the size of 290 MB more or less.\\
+Each transformation increase the size of 290 MB more or less.<br/>
 The transformation applied are the following, defined in the class <code>Filters(Enum)</code>:
  1. <code>SOBEL</code>
  2. <code>VERTICAL</code>